-Parameter Symbol 200 MHZ 166 MHZ Unit Falameter Symbol Min Max Min Мах Onit Input Setup - CK/CK# setup w.r.t PSC/PSC# (edge to edge) t {IS} 0.5 - 0.6 - ns CK Half Period - Duty Cycle (edge to edge) t {IH} 0.5 - 0.6 - ns HyperRAM PSC transition to RWDS transition t {PSCRWDS} 5 1 6.5 ns Time delta between CK to DQ valid and PSC to RWDS $^{\rm [66]}$ t {PSCRWDS} - t {CKD} -1.0 +0.5 -1.0 +0.5 ns
+Parameter Symbol 200 MHZ 166 Unit Falameter Symbol Min Max Min Мах Onit Input Setup - CK/CK# setup w.r.t PSC/PSC# (edge to edge) t {IS} 0.5 - 0.6 - ns CK Half Period - Duty Cycle (edge to edge) t {IH} 0.5 - 0.6 - ns HyperRAMPSC transition to RWDS transition t {PSCRWDS} - 5 - 6.5 ns Time delta between CK to DQ valid and PSC to RWDS ^[67] t {PSCRWDS} - t {CKD} -1.0 +0.5 -1.0 +0.5 ns

-66. Sampled, not 100% tested.
+67. Sampled, not 100% tested.

-67. This figure shows a closer view of the data transfer portion of Figure 33 on page 40 in order to more clearly show the Data Valid period as affected by clock jitter and clock to output delay uncertainty.
-68. The delay (phase shift) from CK to PSC is controlled by the HyperBus master interface (Host) and is generally between 40 and 140 degrees in order to place the RWDS edge within the data valid window with sufficient set-up and hold time of data to RWDS.
+68. This figure shows a closer view of the data transfer portion of Figure 31 on page 42 in order to more clearly show the Data Valid period as affected by clock jitter and clock to output delay uncertainty.

+^{69.} The delay (phase shift) from CK to PSC is controlled by the HyperBus master interface (Host) and is generally between 40 and 140 degrees in order to place the RWDS edge within the data valid window with sufficient set-up and hold time of data to RWDS.
 The requirements for data set-up and hold time to RWDS are determined by the HyperBus master interface design and are not addressed by the HyperBus slave timing parameters.
-60. The lumarDur the interpreter of the control to the basis and are not addressed by the HyperBus slave timing parameters.

-69. The HyperBus timing parameters of t{CKD}, and t{CKD} define the beginning and end position of the data valid period.
-The t{CKD} and t{CKD} values track together (vary by the same ratio) because RWDS and Data are outputs from the same device under the same voltage and temperature conditions.
+70. The HyperBus timing parameters of t{CKD}, and t{CKDI} define the beginning and end position of the data valid period.
+The t{CKD} and t{CKDI} values track together (vary by the same ratio) because RWDS and Data are outputs from the same device under the same voltage and temperature conditions.